robots4life/luscious-lucia/verified-email-nodemailer-password-prisma-sqlite/README.md

 console.log('token : ' + token);
 ```

 Let's give the user a certain amount of time before the token expires.
-For this you take the current time and add an amount of time the user has to click the verification link to it.
+For this you take the current time and add the amount of time the user has to click the verification link to it.
+When this moment in time is reached the token will expire.

 ```ts
 // create amount of time before the token expires